 The Hooligan grabbed her by the collar and threw her against the wall.
 He looked at his tablet in her hands.
 As his vision passed down the screen, his goggles revealed the hidden information contained on it, including the large ‘EXECUTE’ icon.
 He rapped the back of his knuckle on the virtual button.

 His backpack whipped up and the terminal coughed out a smoky rattle.
 He tugged on the cable and the jumper hopped out of the computer and zipped back into his server.

 “That means our fun is over,” he said as he slid the tablet into the holster-like pouch on his left thigh.

 Alex corrected him.
 “It means you’re now my only target.”

-She pulled both her legs up and kicked him in the gut, setting her up to crash violently down on her ass.
-He was pushed back and she swung the bat back with the intention of bringing it down.
-Unfortunately for Alex, her haste caused her feet to slip when she stood, and was off balance when she swung, putting so little power behind the bat that the thug the Hooligan was fighting was able to catch it midair.
+She pulled both her legs up and kicked him in the gut.
+Without anything to support her weight, she crashed violently to the ground.
+The Hooligan staggered back, and Alex saw her opening to attack.
+Unfortunately, her haste caused her feet to slip out from under her, and so was off balance when she swung, putting so little power behind the bat that the Hooligan’s thuggish opponent was able to catch it midair.